-Below I’ll explain how the foreign exchange market works and why it is important for international money transfers, and the way it affects the exchange rate you could receive.
+Below I’ll explain how the foreign exchange market works, why it is important for international money transfers, and how it affects the exchange rate you could receive.

 What does the foreign exchange market mean?

-The foreign exchange market is where all currencies are bought and sold internationally.
+The foreign exchange market is where currencies are bought and sold from one country to another.

 It is also often referred to as the forex market, FX market or the currency market.

-The foreign exchange market determines the price at which each currency is traded.
+The foreign exchange market determines the price at which all currencies are traded.